05 February - 10 March 2020

 Your application is evaluated by a review panel where the members are Swedish and international researchers.

 The members of the panel review and grade your application individually.
 The entire review panel then meets at two review panel meetings to discuss the applications.
 Prior to the spring meeting, each application is reviewed by three panel members.
-A certain proportion of the applications with the lowest grades from the members’ individual reviews are screened out at the spring meeting.
+A certain proportion of the applications with the lowest grades are screened out at the spring meeting.
 These applications will not be the subject of further discussion, which gives room for more detailed discussion and prioritisation of the applications of higher quality, which have a reasonable chance of being funded.
 Prior to the autumn meeting all remaining applications are reviewed by each panel member.
 At the meeting the review panel prioritise the applications and finally make a proposal for a decision to the Scientific Council for Humanities and Social Sciences.

 Evaluation criteria and guiding questions